priyankarao257/priyankarao257.github.io/_posts/2023-08-11-intro-to-modeling-contacts.md

 <!-- ![](/images/4bar.png)*Sketch of 4-bar linkage imposed on a TDCR* -->

 While interesting in its own right, the point of this blogpost is to rewrite the proposed model using the PCCA model, introduced here - {% include elements/button.html link="https://priyankarao257.github.io/blog_modeling/intro-to-pcca" text="Rabbit hole to backbone representation using piecewise constant curvature arcs" %}, to instead model contacts.
-The backbone is instead divided into a series of constant curvartures that each subtend an angle θ_j.
+The backbone is instead divided into a series of constant curvartures that each subtend an angle $\theta_j$.
 Do note that angles Ⲫ and θ essentially denote the same value.

 ## Basic principle behind the forward kinematic modeling